-The god that theologians postulate as the “first cause” is usually portrayed as a conscious being, one who possesses knowledge and wisdom.
-He is often represented as the Eternal Mind.
+The god that theologians postulate as the first cause is usually portrayed as a conscious being, the Eternal Mind.
 This eternal mind is offered as an alternative to the unpalatable idea of eternal matter.
-But the presumption that an eternal mind is more sensible than eternal matter is not merely wrong.
+Unfortunately, the presumption that an eternal mind is more plausible than eternal matter is not merely wrong.
 It is backwards.

-If our brain-scrambling thought experiment is too violent for your tastes, try contemplating the changes that occur in the brain, and consequently in our consciousness, as we progress from infant stage to maturity.
-Think about the brain changes and the correlated consciousness changes associated with the onset of Alzheimer’s disease or during intoxication, sleep, or electroconvulsive therapy.
+If our two brain-scrambling thought experiments are too violent for your tastes, contemplate the changes that occur in the brain, and consequently in our consciousness, as we progress from infant stage to maturity.
+Ponder the brain changes and the correlated consciousness changes associated with the onset of Alzheimer’s disease or during intoxication, sleep, or electroconvulsive therapy.

 In his essay, The Myth of the Soul, Clarence Darrow, the famed defense attorney in the “Scopes Monkey Trial” of 1925, wrote:

 Even many of those who claim to believe in immortality still tell themselves and others that neither side of the question is susceptible of proof.
 Just what can these hopeful ones believe that the word ‘proof’ involves?
 The evidence against the persistence of personal consciousness is as strong as the evidence of gravitation, and much more obvious.
 It is as convincing and unassailable as the proof of the destruction of wood or coal by fire.
 If it is not certain that death ends personal identity and memory, then almost nothing that man accepts as true is susceptible of proof.

 Given that mind is a fleeting artifact of particular configurations of matter, one would expect skepticism toward eternal mind to be far more pervasive than skepticism toward eternal matter.
 Instead, people are hypnotically drawn to the notion of eternal mind like moths to a flame.